In this article

 Example Using Tags & Filters

 When you open a project, you can see every photo taken at this project, nothing is hidden.
-By using tags and filtering by tags you can organize your Projects individually and your Project Feed to display only the images you are needing at the time.
+By using tags and filtering by tags you can organize your Projects individually and your Project Feed to display only the images you need at the time.
 There are two ways to view tags in Projects:

 To show All Tags within the Project, open the Project > click on View > and then toggle On 'Show Tags' (this option will be blue when On).